 What to Expect During Your Treatment

-During your first visit, we will work together to determine the nature of your symptoms.
-A thorough, detailed evaluation of your symptoms will be completed, including your past medical and family history, general body systems and lifestyle habits.
-Your vital signs including pulse and blood pressure will be taken and we will examine your tongue.
-A diagnosis will be made, we will discuss your individualized plan of care and course of treatment (including frequency and duration) and you will receive your first treatment.
+During your first visit, a thorough, detailed evaluation will be completed, including your past medical and family history, general body systems, and lifestyle habits.
+We will work together to determine the nature of any symptoms you are experiencing, and a diagnosis will be made.
+We will discuss your individualized plan of care and course of treatment (including frequency and duration), and if you will receive your first treatment.

 A combination of techniques and strategies will be utilized during your course of treatment.
 Your treatment plan will be highly individualized to your specific needs.
-It will include education in self care and may include a combination of the following:
+Your treatment will include education in self care and may include a combination of the following:

 - Acupuncture and non-needle acupuncture

 - Heat/ice, electrical stimulation, and cold laser therapy

 - Stress management and lifestyle counseling

 Your first visit will last approximately one hour and follow up visits last approximately 30 minutes.
 Treatment with acupuncture should be comfortable and most patients find it to be relaxing.
 Sterile, very fine, filiform (thread-like) needles will be gently and carefully inserted into the chosen acupuncture points.
 The needles used are always sterile and disposable, very thin, and have a rounded tip that is designed to gently part the skin, unlike the sharp cutting end of conventional medical hypodermic needles.